19 year old freshman Billy Ray Brown wins the NCAA Championship.

 But after building a four-shot lead through two rounds, UH struggled on day 3 and lost the tournament to Texas A&M. The Aggies beat the Cougars by 11 shots in the final round.
 Billy Ray closed with a 71 to finish 9th.

-After seven-straight SWC crowns, UH had now lost two conference tournaments in a row.
+After seven-straight SWC crowns, UH had now lost the conference tournament two years in a row.

 As bad as the SWC had been, the final warm-up before the NCAAs was worse.
 At the Thunderbird Collegiate in Phoenix, the Cougars carded just one round under 71 (Billy Ray’s 68 in round 2).
 Houston finished 8th as a team – the worst finish in over a year – leading right into the NCAAs.